shirleykiang/bao-app/README.md

 # Coming Soon

 - [ ] Build Features.
-Will allow users to upload their own photos to recipes, buy ingredients directly from website, and add recipes to a to-do list.
+Will allow users to upload their own photos to recipes, buy ingredients directly from website, and add recipes to a to-do list
 - [ ] Increase user interaction with each other.
 Allow users to rate recipes, add friends, etc.
 - [ ] Allow user interaction with data for more customized filtering
 - [ ] Creating custom lists of recommended recipes based on user review and note history